gerardroche/gerardroche.github.io/_posts/2023-06-05-neovintageous-options.md

 Modelines are a way to automatically set options.
 When a view is loaded a number of lines at the beginning and end of the file are checked for "set" commands.

 If `'modeline'` is on `'modelines'` gives the number of lines that is checked for set commands.
 If `'modeline'` is off or `'modelines'` is zero no lines are checked.
 Default is on.
-See `:help modeline`.
+See `modeline`.

 1st form example: